 At least a Bachelor’s degree or recognised equivalent to a Bachelor’s degree.
 In the case of students with a French Licence they will need an additional 30 ECTS for admission.

 English language certification is necessary for programme admission.
 C1 is the required level.
 Students with B2 level will be considered in conjunction with other admission criteria but must attain C1 level before programme registration.
 Download the English Accepted Certificates.

 For more detailed information, please download the "CHARM-EU Rules and regulations: Admissions".

 Check out the application procedure step by step:

 - All documents must be correctly uploaded when registering the application in the system, since assessments will be done following the order of reception.

 - Documents will be reviewed once uploaded.
-If there is any uncomplete or mistaken file, the student will be informed and, within a maximum of 10 days, it should be addressed.
+If there is any uncomplete or mistaken file, the student will be informed and, within a maximum of 10 days after the deadline of the corresponding period, it should be addressed.

 Contact email@example.com for inquiries or issues in the application process.

-Note: The information given in the application form about specialty/track for the flexible phase of the Master’s is a guideline (not binding).
-You will be able to confirm or change the specialty/track in when you officially register in the master (binding).
+Note: The information given in the admission form about specialty/track for the flexible phase of the Master’s is a guideline (not binding).
+You will be able to confirm or change your final specialty/track when you officially register in the Master's (binding).

 Required supporting documents for admission:

 The CHARM-EU Joint Virtual Administrative Office and the Admission Board will not take into consideration applications with incomplete documentation after the deadline.
-It is the student’s responsibility to make sure that the application file is complete and that all required documents are attached in the appropriate format (PDF).
+It is the applicant’s responsibility to make sure that the application form is complete and that all required documents are attached in the appropriate format (PDF).
 Any application sent after the deadline will not be processed.